Powelljl/blog-joshua-wales/content/post/how-to-deploy-your-website-to-the-edge-ft.cloudflare-pages.md

 ### 2. Commit & Push your website

 Now that you've made your repository, your going to have to upload your website to the repository which will link up with Cloudflare.
-I personally a piece of software called [Gitkraken](gitkraken.com)
+I personally a piece of software called [Gitkraken](gitkraken.com) but GitHub have their own desktop app which you can download [here.](https://desktop.github.com/ "Github Desktop")

+Once you've signed in, your going to have to clone the repository locally and then copy and paste your website files into it.

 ### 3. Login to Cloudflare